-As of(Date of form submittal) , the partner organization listed below agrees to commit to a
+the partner organization listed below agrees to commit to a

 for the purpose of the(Grant Project Name)

-awarded.
+(Grant Project Name)

+arded.
 The commitment shall be for the entire grant term

-specified in the final grant contract t with the Office of Hawaiian Affairs.
+ith the Office of Hawaiian Affairs.

-Furthermore, the partner or rganization has agreed to commit \$(cash match funds, if any)
+nization has agreed to commit \$(cash match funds, if any)

-in cash match funding specifically

-PARTNER ORGANIZATION IN FORMATION

-Organization Name:

-Point of Contact:

-Mailing Address:

-Phone Number:

-Email Address:
+signated for this grant project.

+PRMATION

+Doord Dussident Signature

-Board President Name: Board President Signature:
+Board President Signature:

-Chief Executive Officer or Executive Director Name: Chief Executive Officer or Executive Director Signature:
+Chief Executive Officer or Executive Director Signature:

+1